Jaska Raatikainen: Other musical ventures

 He has also helped quite a few bands when they needed a competent drummer.
 During Sinergy's 2000 European tour, he replaced Tommi Lillman, who had injured his leg.
 The problem, however, was that this happened three days before the start of the tour, which meant that Raatikainen had to quickly learn how to play ten of Sinergy's songs.
 Despite the high degree of difficulty, he managed to perform very well, and fans of both bands enjoyed seeing both Raatikainen and Laiho on stage together with Sinergy.
 On the Suicide by My Side album's booklet, the band wrote a dedicatory to Raatikainen for, on to their own words, "saving [their] tour".

 Raatikainen has also played in Virtuocity and Evemaster albums, but since those are both studio bands, he does not have to worry greatly about Children of Bodom's tour schedule, which already has to be calculated ahead to some extent, due to Laiho's previously active participation in Sinergy.

 On the 2002 tribute to Chuck Schuldiner – mastermind of one of the most notable death metal bands of all time, Death – Raatikainen, who is a fan of the band, played a couple of cover songs with Norther.
 A year later, Raatikainen formed a side project with Norther's guitarist Kristian Ranta entitled Gashouse Garden, which has not yet been signed to any recording label.

 Acting

 Raatikainen has had some side projects, some of them unrelated to music.
 In the year of 2000 he was asked by the director of a popular Finnish soap opera (Siamin Tyttö) to play a special part on it.
 He played a character named Rauli for three episodes, until the character's death.
 He did have the chance to show some of his drumwork before that happened, though.
 According to Raatikainen, he had always dreamed of acting, but does not plan to take his career further.

 Musical style and influences

-He was influenced by musicians such as Scott Travis of Judas Priest and Mikkey Dee of Motörhead.
+He was influenced by musicians such as Scott Travis of Judas Priest and Mikkey Dee of Motörhead, Scorpions and King Diamond.